“Now here we build a village small; Toward its completion we give all.

 -Hymn by Moravian Bishop Joseph Spangenberg April, 1761 for the name of the settlement.

 The Moravian Church is a worldwide, Protestant denomination with roots that predate Luther (1457).
 It was founded in Moravia, now a part of the Czech Republic.
-Moravians have been serving Christ in the United States for over 250 years.
+Moravians have been serving Christ in the United States since 1735.

 Native Americans called this area “Maguntsche” meaning “the feeding place of the bear.”
 The first effort of the Moravians in this area was to establish a boarding school.
 It was built in 1746, and was a place where Native American children were educated alongside European children.
 A year later in 1747, The Moravian congregation was officially organized with a charter membership of 43 men and women.